Srinivasan Muralidhar: Appointment

-Controversy surrounding "Transfer"
+Controversy surrounding transfer

-The Collegium of the Supreme Court of India headed by then Chief Justice of India S. A. Bobde in its meeting held on 12 February 2020 recommended the transfer of Justice Dr. S. Muralidhar from the High Court of Delhi to the High Court of Punjab and Haryana.
+The Collegium of the Supreme Court of India headed by then Chief Justice of India S. A. Bobde in its meeting held on 12 February 2020 recommended the transfer of Muralidhar from the High Court of Delhi to the High Court of Punjab and Haryana.
 The President of India accepted the recommendation of the Collegium of the Supreme Court of India and the transfer was notified on the night of 26 February 2020.
-The hurried "midnight" transfer of Justice Dr. S. Muralidhar was widely panned by lawyers, former judges, civil society members and the media across the country, and was considered to be a punitive measure by the government for the hearings conducted by the Division Bench of the High Court of Delhi headed by Justice Muralidhar into the inaction of police during the 2020 Delhi riots.
-During the Full Court Reference given by the High Court of Delhi on 5 March 2020 Justice Muralidhar spoke on the transfer giving details of the sequence of events.
+His hurried midnight transfer was widely panned by lawyers, former judges, civil society members and the media across the country, and was considered to be a punitive measure by the government for the hearings conducted by the division bench of the High Court of Delhi headed by Muralidhar into the inaction of police during the 2020 Delhi riots.
+In his parting address before the High Court of Delhi on 5 March 2020, Muralidhar spoke on the transfer giving details of the sequence of events.

 Elevation as Chief Justice of the Orissa High Court

-On 15 December 2020, news reports broke about the Collegium of the Supreme Court of India headed by Chief Justice of India S. A. Bobde recommending Justice Muralidhar for elevation as the Chief Justice of Orissa High Court.
+On 15 December 2020, reports suggested that the Collegium of the Supreme Court of India, headed by Chief Justice of India S. A. Bobde, recommended Muralidhar for elevation as the Chief Justice of Orissa High Court.
 He was appointed as 32nd Chief Justice of Orissa High Court on 31 December 2020 and took oath on 4 January 2021.

 Tenure as Chief Justice of the Orissa High Court

-During his tenure as the Chief Justice, the Orissa High Court set up Record Room Digitization Centre (RRDC), the Judicial History Project and the Centre for Judicial Archives.
+During his tenure as the Chief Justice, the Orissa High Court implemented the Record Room Digitization Centre (RRDC), the Judicial History Project and the Centre for Judicial Archives.
 The Orissa High Court also introduced several schemes to strengthen the judicial system at the district level, including the resuscitation of the Annual District Judges’ Conference, introduction of the Lawyer of the Year Award and the setting up of Regional Judicial Academies.
 The High Court also published the various initiatives in its Annual Report, which served as a model for other High Courts.

 Retirement

-Justice Muralidhar demitted office as the Chief Justice of Orissa High Court on 7 August 2023.
+Muralidhar demitted office as the Chief Justice of Orissa High Court on 7 August 2023.
 At the farewell organised by the Orissa High Court on his retirement, his colleague-judges, the staff of the High Court, and the lawyers expressed their adulation and admiration, which was widely reported.